 Capacitive Reactance Calculator

-Enter the capacitance value
+Enter the capacitance value of the capacitor.

-Enter the AC frequency
+Enter the AC signal frequency.

 Results